Create a task webhook Automation

 From the webhooks tab, click the toggle to make an existing webhook inactive.

-Any Automations using the webhook will be also be made inactive.
+Any Automations using the webhook will also be made inactive.

 Use the Call webhook (Legacy) Action

-1. From the upper-right corner of a Space, Folder, or List, click the lightning bolt icon.
+1. Click the Automate button or the lightning bolt icon.

 3. Select the Call webhook (Legacy) Action.